Presentations/popcorn-js/docs/plugin.md

 ## Options ##

 * **pluginName** - will be the name for your newly created plugin.
-Will also be the name of the instance method in which you plugin will be accessed through.
+Will also be the name of the instance method in which your plugin will be accessed through.
 * **definitionObject** - an in which the setup, start, end, teardown functions will be implemented for the given plugin

 ## Use Cases ##